 - Seats and wheels are commonly stolen when they have quick releases (mechanisms that you can loosen with bare hands – no tools required).
 Secure all components that have quick-release mechanisms with anti-theft skewers (for your wheels) and bolts for your seat adjustment that require tools to loosen (and not just your fingers).
 We sell them in the Center and through our webstore here.

-Slideshow of examples of good and bad ways of locking up.
+Examples of good and bad ways of locking up & anti-theft accessories.

 More anti-theft tips:

 Ever forget your lock and need to lockup for a quick visit to a store or cafe?
 Here are a few quick tips: